hellerve/blog/posts/A_Bad_Idea.md

 Among other things, he builds a loader and importer for XML files that follow a certain schema, like a declarative way to define classes.
-While this is certainly at least a little silly, in my mind I connected that to a feature that zepto “borrowed” from Carp: the `#lang` reader shorthand.
+While this is certainly at least a little silly, in my mind I connected that to a feature that zepto “borrowed” from Racket: the `#lang` reader shorthand.

 This concept blew my mind when I first encountered it: by writing `#lang <name>` at the top of any Racket file, you tell Racket to first pass the contents of